leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 ## Creating the Vagrant machine

-To run our tests in a Vagrant machine, we need to create a `Vagrantfile`.
+Spin up a Vagrant machine, we need to create a `Vagrantfile`.
 We'll create it in our role top directory:

 {% highlight ruby %}
 {% raw %}